zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/eks/eks_mssql_mi/_index.md

   ![MSSQL_MI_Cleanup PowerShell script run](./38.png)

-## Re-Deploy Azure Arc Data Controller
+## Re-Deploy Azure Arc Data Controller and SQL MI

 * In case you deleted the Azure Arc Data Controller from the EKS cluster, you can re-deploy it by running the *MSSQL_MI_Deploy.ps1* PowerShell script located in *C:\tmp* on the Windows Client instance. **The Deploy script run time is approximately ~3-4min long**.